sp614x/optifine/OptiFineDoc/doc/shaders.md

 The block ID mapping is defined in `shaders/block.properties` included in the shader pack.
 Forge mods may add custom block mapping as `assets/<modid>/shaders/block.properties` in the mod JAR file.
 The `block.properties` file can use conditional preprocessor directives (#ifdef, #if, etc.)
-For more details see section "Standard Macros" A to G. Option macros are not available.
+For more details see section [Standard Macros](#standard-macros) A to G. Option macros are not available.
 Format `block.<id>=<block1> <block2> ...`
 The key is the substitute block ID, the values are the blocks which are to be replaced.
 Only one line per block ID is allowed.